 Long before Hollywood or modern politics, the tradition of famous or important people walking down a red carpet in formal events goes back to ancient Greece.
 One reason for the associations between the color red and prestige is that red dye was particularly difficult to make and therefore expensive.

 Businesses operating at a loss are said to be “in the red.”
 This term goes back to the bookkeeping and accounting practice, first cited in 1907, of using red ink to denote financial loss.
-Conversely, financially sound and solvent businesses are “in the black” for this color ink.
+Conversely, financially solvent businesses are “in the black” for this color ink.

 Bureaucratic fuss is implied by the term “red tape” because in the 16th century, Spanish king Charles V’s began the practice of tying rolls of important administrative documents with red tape, rather than another color, to indicate that they were more urgent and to be reviewed by higher-level officials.